CybercentreCanada/assemblyline-service-pdfid/README.md

 #### PDFParser

-* Note, PDFParser will only run on sample if in deep scan mode, or if PDFId plugins (see below) detected suspicious elements are present in PDF sample.
+*Note:* PDFParser will only run on a sample if in deep scan mode, or if PDFId plugins (see below) detected suspicious elements are present in the sample.

 - Reports number of:
     - /Comment